andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Upon Success

 _A dozen federal agents in SWAT gear are awaiting your exit.
 You've been double-crossed!
-A man comes up to your crew and takes your painting.
+A well-dressed man comes up to your crew and takes the painting.
 He starts rambling about his collection and lectures you on the value of preparedness.
 Nobody is listening though._

-_The Fence and the Demolitions Guy are nowhere to be found._
+_Your crew is handcuffed and thrown in jail.
+The Fence and the Demolitions Guy are nowhere to be found._

-* Add $4k to Team Cash
 * Promote any characters and refine skills of anyone who made reached an Exit.
 * If any characters failed to reach an exit (i.e. Busted), keep them for the next heist, but do not promote them or refine their skills.

 ### Standalone Challenge: NAME TBD

-Try this scenario with the following conditions:

 * TBD
 * TBD
 * TBD
 * TBD
-* TBD

-# The Long Con
+# Act III.
+The Long Con

 ## Chapter 3: Calling the Shots

 <img class="map" src="tbd map.svg">

 _3 days before the Vault Job.
 Your crew is placed in Cell Block C. Guards are everywhere and seem to be on edge.
-A fellow inmate strikes up a conversation._
+A chatty inmate strikes up a conversation._

 _"Yeah, everything has been crazy here.
 We've had two breakouts just this week.
 One was this morning.
 Apparently the secret is to just go out the front doors all at once and nobody knows how to react. "_

 _Your team discusses the possibility of escape.
 Everyone is in and the day is clear: today.
 This prison clearly has a vulnerability and it isn't fixed yet.
-You're down a crew member, though, so you reach out for anyone who is available. **Your objective is to get at least one character to break out of prison**, but the more characters you break out, the more you have available for the next job._
+You're down a crew member, though, so you reach out for anyone who is available. **Your objective is to get at least one character to break out of prison**._

 ### Setup

 * You may add one new Character to your crew who has appeared at any time in a prior campaign.
 Both campaigns have ended by this time in the narrative.
 You cannot have two members that had the same Amateur class on your crew (_e.g. a Hacktivist and Script Kiddie cannot be on the same Crew_).
   * If the Character ended up Busted, add them to your starting point inside the prison with the rest of the team.
   * If the Character ended up Free, add them to any entrance of your choice to aid in the escape.
-  * The new crew member may obtain new Skill cards for $2k/$4k for each Amateur/Pro skill.
-  * You may keep their original Skill cards, if available.
+  * The new crew member may obtain new Amateur Skill cards, or keep their original Skill cards if available.
 * Events: Use Events 1-21
 * Special Events: Place the Reinforcements card on top of Event 14.